Edinburgh unveils plans for festive celebrations in New Town

 Underbelly, which is producing the Christmas event for the fifth time, has confirmed that the city’s popular festive ice rink will be allowed to return to St Andrew Square, despite a controversial ban on Fringe shows in the summer, for the duration of the seven-week festival.

-A special festive edition of La Clique, its popular late-night cabaret shown, will instead be staged at its new home in Festival Square.
+A special festive edition of La Clique, its popular late-night cabaret show, will instead be staged in Festival Square.

-Other initiatives will see one of the city’s trams transformed for the festive season by schoolchildren who will be able to help redesign its branding.

 Almost Done!